Instrumental Variable Estimation for Compositional Treatments: Simulation Studies

-We run each method for 50 random seeds in setting A eq.~\eqref{eq:syntheticdata} and for 20 random seeds in setting B eq.~\eqref{eq:semisyntheticdata}.
-We report mean and standard error over these runs.
-The sample size is $n=1000$ in the low-dimensional case ($p=3$) and $n=10,\!000$ in the higher-dimensional cases ($p=30$ and $p=250$).
-For an in-depth sensitivity analysis of the main assumptions, we provide detailed explanations and results for misspecified and weak instrument scenarios in Appendix~\ref{app:simulationdetail} and Appendix~\ref{app:methodsresults}.
+We run each method for 50 random seeds in setting A (\cref{eq:syntheticdata}), and 20 random seeds in setting B (\cref{eq:semisyntheticdata}).
+In result tables, we report mean and standard error over these runs.
+The sample size is $n=1000$ in the low-dimensional case ($p=3$) and $n=10,\!000$ in the higher-dimensional cases ($p=30$, $p=250$).
+Additionally, we report results for an overparameterized setting with $n=100$ and $p=250$. \Cref{supp:data_generation,supp:method_results} contain further explanations and more detailed results.
+Note, that since $\alr$ coordinates for $X$ yield equivalent optimization minima as \ilrlc{}, we only report results from \ilrlc{}.
+All numbers match precisely for ALR+LC in our empirical evaluation.